ICodeForCoffee/PythonSandbox/README.md

 Puzzles for the application are [located in a folder](https://github.com/ICodeForCoffee/PythonSandbox/tree/main/SudokuPuzzles).

 To call the application use `python sudoku.py -file PUZZLE_TO_TEST`.
-Debugging messages can be be turned off with `-O`.
+Debugging messages can be turned off with `-O`.

 ## VectorizationVsLoops.py - Vectorization vs Loops